S7NX/Spitfire-Launcher/README.md

 ## Installation

-Download the latest release from the [releases](../../releases/latest) page or from [our website](https://rookie-spitfire.xyz/launcher).
+Download the latest release from the [releases](https://github.com/BurakYs/Spitfire-Launcher/releases/latest) page or from [our website](https://rookie-spitfire.xyz/launcher).

 - **Windows:** `Spitfire.Launcher_x.x.x_x64-setup.exe`
 - **Android:** `Spitfire.Launcher_x.x.x.apk`

 ## Good to Know

-On first install, a blue SmartScreen warning may appear.
-This is because the app is unsigned, as code signing is expensive.
-You can click on "Run Anyway" and continue the installation.
+On first install, SmartScreen may show a blue warning.
+This happens because the launcher isn't code‑signed (as signing is expensive).
+You can safely click "Run anyway" to continue the installation.

 Settings are stored in: